Austentech/Austentech/README.md

-👋 Hello, I'm Deepak Kumar!
+👋 Hello, I'm Deepak Khurana!
 Welcome to my GitHub profile!
 I'm a passionate Full Stack Java Developer who loves creating dynamic and efficient applications.
 Here's a bit more about me: